Pinaki & Happy – The Bhoot Bandhus

-Pinaki & Happy – The Bhoot Bandhus is an Indian animated television series directed by Nitish Kumar and premiered on the Nickelodeon Sonic.
+Pinaki & Happy – The Bhoot Bandhus, also known as simply Pinaki & Happy, is an Indian animated horror comedy television series directed by Nitish Kumar for Nickelodeon Sonic.
 The series showcases the story of an unusual family of ghosts who adopt a boy named Pinaki and raise him as one of their own.
 The series is produced by Tavrohi Animations.
 The lyrics for the title track of the series are written by poet and lyricist Gulzar, and the music is created by Simaab Sen. It premiered on 9 November 2020.

 Synopsis

-In the beautiful town of Modern City in India, there is a haunted house named Vibhooti Mansion.
-What's not known to the people is that there is an eleven year old human kid named Pinaki who lives among the ghosts.
-As a baby, Pinaki was found on the doorstep of the mansion, along with a note that he must be protected by the people who live in it.
+Set in the fictional town of Modern City, India, lies a haunted house named Vibhooti Mansion.
+Unbeknownst to the townspeople, an eleven-year-old human boy named Pinaki lives with the ghosts haunting the mansion.
+As a baby, Pinaki was found on the doorstep of the mansion, along with a note stating that he must be protected by the ghosts who live there.
+The ghosts eventually began raising Pinaki, serving as the catalyst for the events of the show.
+The ghost family consists of by Col. Chiku Suri and his lovely wife, Bubbly Suri, who enjoys cooking unusual dishes, along with Happy, who acts as a big brother to Pinaki, and Gappu, their talking pet dog.
+As time passes, Pinaki grows up and ages while being protected by the ghosts within the mansion's boundaries.
+Eventually, he decides to step outside to see the world beyond and pursue education at Modern City's famous public school, Modern City High School.
+As a result, the family has no choice but to leave the haunted house for the first time.

-The family of ghosts, Col. Chiku Suri is the head of the family with his lovely wife, Bubbly Suri, who loves to cook some odd dishes, Happy as a Big Brother to Pinaki and Gappu as a cute-little-talking-dog.
-The ghost family adopt Pinaki and raise him as one of their own.
-Time flies, all these years Pinaki has been kept within the safe boundaries of the mansion until one day things take a turn when the protagonist decides to step out to see the outside world and pursue further education in Modern City's famous public school.
-The family has no choice but to come out of the haunted house for the first time in a decade.
-Thus begins the spooky adventures of Pinaki and his ghost family followed by a series of fun and slapstick comedy as they try to fit in the outside world.
-Pinaki ends up resolving all their conflicts with the humans and balancing all the time keeping his family's hidden identity intact.
+Each 11-minute episode focuses on the spooky adventures of Pinaki and his ghost family, accompanied by a series of fun-filled slapstick misadventures as they try to fit into the outside world.
+Pinaki ultimately resolves their conflicts with humans while constantly striving to keep his family's hidden identity intact.